mlswg/mls-architecture/draft-ietf-mls-architecture.md

 #### Privacy of Delivery and Push Notifications

+> care to verify the identity (typically out-of-band).

+#### Privacy of delivery and push notifications

 An important mechanism that is often ignored from the privacy considerations are the push-tokens.
 In many modern messaging architectures, applications are using push notification mechanisms typically provided by OS vendors.
 This is to make sure that when messages are available at the Delivery Service (or by other mechanisms if the DS is not a central server), the recipient application on a device knows about it.
-Sometimes the push notification can contain the application message itself which saves a round trip with the DS.
+Sometimes the push notification can contain the application message itself, which saves a round trip with the DS.

 To "push" this information to the device, the service provider and the OS infrastructures use unique per-device, per-application identifiers called push-tokens.
 This means that the push notification provider and the service provider have information on which devices receive information and at which point in time.
-Alternatively, non-mobile applications could use a websocket or persistent connection for notifications directly from the DS.
+Alternatively, non-mobile applications could use a WebSocket or persistent connection for notifications directly from the DS.

 Even though they can't necessarily access the content, which is typically